micaww/rage-rpc/README.md

 ###### Returns [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) resolving or failing due to the procedure's result.
 If the procedure called does not exist, `PROCEDURE_NOT_FOUND` will be thrown.

+## Options

+For remote procedure calling functions, there are optional options you can pass as the last parameter:

+* timeout (number): The amount of time in milliseconds to reject the call automatically
+* noRet (boolean): Prevent the remote context from sending data back.
+Saves bandwidth, but the promise will never return or reject.
+Similar to using `trigger`.

 ## Events

 You can now use rage-rpc as a full on replacement for mp.events.
 API functions that start with "trigger" use the same syntax as the ones that start with "call", except they do not return anything.
 They call remote events on any context where there can be many handlers or none.

 ## Changelog

+Check the releases tab for an up-to-date changelog.

 #### 0.1.0